Frequently Asked Questions: Standards Based Instruction

 How are teachers providing feedback on homework and other assignments so that students are prepared for the assessments?

 Feedback is provided in a variety of ways.
 Teachers can provide comments or written feedback, have verbal conferences, and/or do whole-class reteaching.
-Teachers can enter practice grades in SIS and regularly provide feedback to the parents and students on how students are performing in class.
+Teachers will enter formative grades in SIS prior to summative assessments.

 What is the expected timeline for students to receive feedback from teachers?

-Feedback on practice should happen during the class in which the practice is performed or the next class period.
-For summative assignments, teachers are expected to grade each assignment by standard and post the grades to the electronic gradebook within seven school days after the due date with the understanding that major projects/papers may require additional time to ensure quality feedback.
-If more time is required to provide feedback, teachers will notify students in advance.
+For summative assignments, teachers are expected to grade each assignment by standard and post the grades to the electronic gradebook within seven school days after the due date with the understanding that major projects/papers may require additional time to grade.
+If more time is required, teachers will notify students in advance.

 What happens if a student is absent?